tds333/stdconfigparser/docu/description.rst

 value in one place and use it also in another place.
 It can also simplify the application developers live by using it for good default values.
+Because of the ":" as separator between section and key, avoid the ":" in sections.
+If your section uses ":" in the name it cannot be used in complex interpolations.
+It is still not an error.
+Because if you decide to not interpolate something or interpolate only at application level.
+All is still fine.
+To use the ``$`` sign escape it with another one and use ``$$``.

 Interface